Bainbridge on Corporations

 ∙ Paid

-In recent years, the Delaware Court of Chancery has come under fire for awarding what critics call “excessive” attorneys’ fees in class actions and derivative suits.
-Among the most vocal critics are Joseph Grundfest and Gal Dor, who argue that Delaware courts too often award plaintiffs’ lawyers multipliers far above the “lodestar”—that is, fees calculated by multiplying hours worked by a reasonable hourly rate.
-Their papers, which have attracted both media attention and political scrutiny, paint a picture of a legal system out of control, enriching attorneys at shareholders’ expense.
+I started with a paper by Joseph Grundfest and Gal Dor, whose results showed that Delaware courts often award plaintiffs’ lawyers multipliers far above the “lodestar”—that is, fees calculated by multiplying hours worked by a reasonable hourly rate.
+Their papers, which have attracted both media attention and political scrutiny, have been used by Delaware’s critics to paint a picture of a legal system out of control, enriching attorneys at shareholders’ expense.

-This time I’m taking up Attorneys’ Fee Awards in Delaware: A Normative and Empirical Analysis, by Gilda Sophie Prestipino and Michael Klausner.
+In this post, I’m taking up Attorneys’ Fee Awards in Delaware: A Normative and Empirical Analysis, by Gilda Sophie Prestipino and Michael Klausner.
 It pushes back, both empirically and conceptually, on Grundfest & Dor’s work, as well as work by Stephen Choi, Jessica M. Erickson, and Adam C. Pritchard.1 Drawing on a decade of hand-collected data on fee awards in Delaware and federal securities class actions, Prestipino and Klausner argue that Grundfest and Dor’s claims are based on a skewed and incomplete dataset, a misinterpretation of the goals of fee jurisprudence, and a misunderstanding of the Delaware courts’ longstanding approach to aligning incentives between attorneys and shareholders.

 Some Cautionary Notes